greenlion/FastBit_UDF/README.md

 ### Set the ibis::gVerbose level.

 Level 0 won't record anything to MySQL server error log while level 10 will fill it.
-Use this function if there is something wrong with the UDF or results and you want me to debug it.
+Use this function if there is something wrong with the UDF and you want me to debug it.

 * usage: fb_debug(debug_level)